 - Fingerprint Art Keychain and Backpack Charms – Make a Fingerprint Sun Keychain

 As mentioned above, the summer solstice is traditionally a time to celebrate the potential for a good harvest.
-What better way to celebrate the potential of a good harvest than by getting out in the garden?
-Start a garden, bring new life to your garden by planting something new, or spend some time tending it and giving your plants the care they need.
-Use any of the gardening tutorials below to get started.
+What better way to celebrate the light of the sun and the potential of a good harvest than by getting out in the garden?
+Start a garden, bring new life to it by planting something new, or spend some time tending it and giving your plants the attention, love, and care they need.
+Use any of the gardening tutorials below to get started:

 - Growing Sunflowers & How to Grow a Sunflower House (photo below)